Stephen Furst: Acting

 Furst worked as a pizza delivery driver while looking for acting jobs in the mid-1970s, and included his head shot in pizza boxes.
 After Matty Simmons saw his photo, Furst was cast as Kent "Flounder" Dorfman in National Lampoon's Animal House (1978), reprising the role in the short-lived 1979 spin-off ABC sitcom Delta House, and repeating his famous line, "Oh boy, is this great!", as a school principal with a personality mirroring Flounder's in the music video for Twisted Sister's "I Wanna Rock."

 Other roles include "Junior" Keller (the unseen) in the 1980 horror film The Unseen, Gonzer in the 1984 feature film Up the Creek, Dr. Elliot Axelrod in the television series St. Elsewhere (1983–1988), and Vir Cotto in the science fiction television series Babylon 5 (1994–1998).
-Furst was amused by the report that North Korean dictator Kim Jong Un modeled his haircut after Furst's character in Babylon 5.
+Furst was amused by an article that saw similarity between North Korean dictator Kim Jong Un's haircut and Furst's character in Babylon 5.

 In 1979 he starred as an overweight high school tuba player coerced onto the wrestling team in Kieth Merrill's feel-good underdog film, Take Down.
 In 1980, he played the character of Harold in the film Midnight Madness.
 Furst appeared in 1982 in an episode of Newhart called "Sprained Dreams" where he played a Dartmouth College student.
 In 1983, he also appeared in a supporting role as Aldo in the ABC television film The Day After.
 In 1989, he played the character of Albert Ianuzzi in the film The Dream Team.

 In 1983, Furst also appeared alongside Erik Estrada, Tom Reilly, and Heather O'Rourke in an episode of CHiPs titled "Fun House" as a student who belonged to the college fraternity "DDT".

 In the 1995 animated TV series Freakazoid!, he voiced the character Fanboy.
 Also in 1995, he took a hiatus from Babylon 5 to star in a short-lived TV series, Misery Loves Company.
 In 1997, he played Derby Ferris in Little Bigfoot 2: The Journey Home.
 He also voiced a young Hathi in the second season of Disney's Jungle Cubs, had a starring voice role as Booster in the 2000 series Buzz Lightyear of Star Command and its direct-to-video prequel Buzz Lightyear of Star Command: The Adventure Begins, and voiced the walrus Dash in the 2000 Disney film The Little Mermaid II: Return to the Sea.
 He starred in Magic Kid and its sequel.

 In 2002, he guest starred in an episode of Scrubs.
 In the same year, he was cast as Walter Nichols in the unaired pilot of the Nickelodeon television series Drake & Josh, but his identity was unknown in visuals, until his name was revealed in a YouTube video from 2017.
 He was replaced by Jonathan Goldstein prior to the series' debut, due to his unavailability for future episodes.